chrisbu/dartwatch-JsonObject/README.md

 Coming soon - deserialize json back to real objects with mirrors.
 Note: At the time of writing, dart2js does not have mirrors built in, so this is likely most useful at the moment on the server side.
-See (this)[https://groups.google.com/a/dartlang.org/forum/#!topic/misc/6SwESxJS4F4]
+See [this post on google groups](https://groups.google.com/a/dartlang.org/forum/#!topic/misc/6SwESxJS4F4)

 ----